-(d) Categories of Coverage Available. - There are four categories of coverage which an employee or retiree may elect.
+(d) employee or retiree may elect.

-- (1) Employee Only.
-Covers enrolled employees only.
-Maternity benefits are provided to employee only. - (2) Employee and Child.
-Covers enrolled employee and all eligible dependent children.
-Maternity benefits are provided to the employee only. - (3) Employee and Family.
-Covers employee and spouse, and all eligible dependent children.
-Maternity benefits are provided to employee or enrolled spouse. - (4) Employee and spouse.
-Spouse.
-Covers employee and spouse only.
-Maternity benefits are provided to the employee or the employee's enrolled spouse. - (e) Notwithstanding any other provision of this section, no coverage under the Plan shall become effective prior to the payment of premiums required by the Plan. - (f)(d) Firefighters, rescue squad workers, and members of the National Guard are subject to the same terms and conditions of this section as are employees.
-Eligible dependents of firefighters, rescue squad workers, and members of the National Guard are subject to the same terms and conditions of this section as are dependents of employees. - (g) Different categories of coverage may be offered for optional alternative plans or programs. - (h)(e) If any provision of this section is in conflict with applicable federal law, federal law shall control to the extent of the conflict.
+Employee Only. - Covers enrolled employees only.
+Maternity benefits are (1) provided to employee only.

+Employee and Child. - Covers enrolled employee and all eligible dependent (2) children.
+Maternity benefits are provided to the employee only.

+Employee and Family. - Covers employee and spouse, and all eligible (3) dependent children.
+Maternity benefits are provided to employee or enrolled spouse.

+Employee and spouse. - Covers employee and spouse only.
+(4) Maternity benefits are provided to the employee or the employee's enrolled

+(e) Notwithstanding any other provision of this section, no coverage under the Plan shall become effective prior to the payment of premiums required by the Plan.

+(f)(d) Firefighters, rescue squad workers, and members of the National Guard are subject to the same terms and conditions of this section as are employees.
+Eligible dependents of firefighters, rescue squad workers, and members of the National Guard are subject to the same terms and conditions of this section as are dependents of employees.

+Different categories of coverage may be offered for optional alternative plans or programs.

+(h)(e) If any provision of this section is in conflict with applicable federal law, federal law shall control to the extent of the conflict.